 Uncle Henry’s farm is near Gainsborough just a few minutes drive north of Lincoln in Lincolnshire.
 You can’t miss their entrance and there’s no denying you are on your way to their farm.
 I do like to visit places with good signage outside.
 Simple but essential.

 We arrived at 10am on a reasonably sunny day.
-The playground was empty but I managed to persuade Jamie that he could have a play later after the maize.
+The playground was empty but I managed to persuade Jamie that he could have a play later after the maze.
 To be honest I hadn’t done much research before I left as all I knew was I wanted to give the maize a go.
 I thought we could be in there a long time but even more surprised to see that they were warning people that they could be in there for two hours.
 But panic not it’s not in the sense that you will never find your way out.
 We passed the exit at least 5 times and emergency exit a few times too.

-If it’s been raining, or is raining, take wellies.
+If it’s been raining or is raining, take wellies.
 I forgot and I did regret it a little but we coped.
 The ground is very bumpy and almost like hard to soft sand paths.
 DO use the toilet beforehand as suggested though as it could be a long walk back if it’s taken you a long time to get out.
 Don’t forget to take drinks in and a snack in case the little ones start thinking about their tummies.
 Keep an eye on your little ones at all time.
 If they wander off it could be very hard to find them again.

 The Maize Maze